bdorney/CMS_GEM_Analysis_Framework/README.txt

         amoreSRS input files) using the "hadd" command in ROOT.
 Then this merged file can be reprocessed in series mode with Input_Is_Frmwrk_Output, Ana_Fitting, and Visualize_Plots set to true.

-        The third mode is the "re-run" mode.
-Here one can take a TFile that has been previously produced by the CMS_GEM_Analysis_Framework and reanalyze it after changing the fit parameters defined in the analysis configuration file.
+        The third analysis config is the "re-run" mode.
+Here a TFile that has been previously produced by the CMS_GEM_Analysis_Framework is reanalyzed after changing the fit parameters defined in the analysis configuration file.
 Each run will result in a new TFile (independent from the input) that has the updated results.
 This allows the user to more rapidly study variations in parameters without having to waste time performing the base selection (which may not need to change).
 Right now in "re-run" mode only cluster level plots are propogated to the new TFile.
+Additionally none of the TH2F objects found in the RunHistory folder will be propogated to the new TFile.

+        In the "comparison" configuration one can take a set of TFiles that have been previously produced by the CMS_GEM_Analysis_Framework and compare TH1F objects from the files against each other.
+        Here the input Run Config file should be configured to have a "[BEGIN_COMP_INFO]" header instead of the "[BEGIN_RUN_HEADER]" that is used by the other modes.
+The "[BEGIN_RUN_LIST]" header is still used normally; however now the input files listed here must be Framework output files produced in one of the three modes described above.

         Example configuration files illustrating these options are provided in the sections below.
 Furthermore template config files and helper scripts are provided in the framework to run in each mode.
 For details